JAIJANYANI/Automated-Resume-Screening-System/CONTRIBUTING.md

 ## Bug Reports

-This project follows a pattern of Issues.
+This project follows a pattern of issues.
 So if you find a bug, make sure it is not in one of our issues.
 Bugs should be tagged with a bug.

-If the bug found is not in the Isses, just open a New Issue.
+If the bug found is not in the Issues, just open a **New Issue.**

 ## Feature Request

-First check that there is no Issue regarding this modification and / or addition.
+First, check that there is no Issue regarding this modification or addition.

 If it does not exist, create a New Issue.
 Give a meaningful title to it, put a description and at least one label.